OpenMendel/MendelAimSelection.jl/index.md

 	# Analysis parameters for AIM Selection option.
 	#

-In the example above, the only six keywords specify the input and output files: *1000genomes_chr1_eas.bed*, *1000genomes_chr1_eas.snp*, *1000genomes_chr1_eas.ped* and *1000genomes_chr1_eas Output.txt*.
+In the example above, the four keywords specify the input and output files: *1000genomes_chr1_eas.bed*, *1000genomes_chr1_eas.snp*, *1000genomes_chr1_eas.ped* and *1000genomes_chr1_eas Output.txt*.
 The text after the '=' are the keyword values.
 The names of keywords are *not* case sensitive.
 (The keyword values *may* be case sensitive.)
 A list of OpenMendel keywords common to most analysis package can be found [here](https://openmendel.github.io/MendelBase.jl/#keywords-table).

 ### Data Files
 AIM Selection requires a [Control file](https://openmendel.github.io/MendelBase.jl/#control-file), and a [Pedigree file](https://openmendel.github.io/MendelBase.jl/#pedigree-file).
 Genotype data can be included in the Pedigree file, in which case a [Locus file](https://openmendel.github.io/MendelBase.jl/#locus-file) is required.
 Alternatively, genotype data can be provided in a [SNP data file]( https://openmendel.github.io/MendelBase.jl/#snp-data-file), in which case a [SNP Definition File]( https://openmendel.github.io/MendelBase.jl/#snp-definition-file) is required.
 OpenMendel will also accept [PLINK format](http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml) FAM and BIM files.
 Details on the format and contents of the Control and data files can be found on the [MendelBase](https://openmendel.github.io/MendelBase.jl) documentation page.
-There are example data files in the AIM Selection [docs]( https://github.com/OpenMendel/MendelAIMSelection.jl/tree/master/docs) folder.
+There are example data files in the AIM Selection [docs](https://github.com/OpenMendel/MendelAIMSelection.jl/tree/master/docs) folder.

 ### Running the Analysis

 To run this analysis package, first launch Julia.
 Then load the package with the command:

-     julia> using MendelAIMSelection
+     julia> using MendelAimSelection

 Next, if necessary, change to the directory containing your files, for example,